piscisvolans/piscisvolans.github.io/poetry.md

 was a runway: procedure was observed, the tower notified,
 landing gear extended, instruments checked, and I had to
-*call the ball, Rebecca*.
+<i>call the ball, Rebecca</i>.
 It was better than any cinema dogfight.
 We never needed enemies or flames.
 </pre>
 <p class="date">October 2010</p>